NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 docker pull nvcr.io/nvidia/vllm:25.09-py3
 ```

-## 2. The Performance Testing Workflow
+## 2. The Benchmarking Workflow

-The performance testing process requires two separate terminals because we need one to serve the model and another to send test requests to it.
+The benchmarking process requires two separate terminals because we need one to serve the model and another to send benchmark requests to it.

 ### Step 1: Open Two Terminals

 Open two terminal windows on your Jetson.
 We will refer to them as:

 - Terminal 1 (Serving Terminal)
-- Terminal 2 (Testing Terminal)
+- Terminal 2 (Benchmark Terminal)

 ### Step 2: Launch the Container